ErrTem/ErrTem/README.md

 ![Jira](https://img.shields.io/badge/jira-%230A0FFF.svg?style=for-the-badge&logo=jira&logoColor=white)

 ### About Me:
-I'm passionate about frontend development, and I specialize in Angular.
+I'm passionate about frontend development, specialize in Angular.
 With a strong foundation in HTML, CSS, JavaScript and TypeScript, I create dynamic and interactive user interfaces to deliver exceptional user experiences.

-### Portfolio:
-Check out my pet project, [Codezilla](https://github.com/ErrTem/codezilla), a single-page frontend Online Shop web application built using Angular.
-It showcases my expertise in client-side rendering, frontend development, and unit testing.

 ### Contact Me:
 Feel free to reach out to me at nitroxess@gmail.com to discuss potential job opportunities or collaborate on exciting projects.
-Let's create something awesome together!